Low regularity full error estimates for the cubic nonlinear Schr\"odinger equation: Introduction

 on the $d$-dimensional torus $\mathbb T^d$ is typically integrated numerically using Strang splitting in time and some pseudospectral method (usually FFT) in space~\cite{Faou}.
 This approach, however, requires a certain amount of smoothness of the solution \cite{Lubich} and becomes ineffective for non-smooth initial data.
 In the last decade, there has been a significant effort to develop new numerical integration schemes that demand less regularity.
 In particular, various filtered exponential integrators and splitting methods were constructed that treat different frequencies in the solution differently \cite{Bao, LiWu, OstS, OstY}.
 Most of these methods have been considered in a standard Sobolev space framework, where the Sobolev index $s$ has to satisfy the restriction $s>d/2$ due to the bilinear estimate

 required in the analysis.

-More recently, with the help of discrete Bourgain techniques, much less regular initial data can be considered~\cite{Ji, JiO, Ost, Ost1, Wu}.
-For instance, in dimensions $d=1$ and $d=2$, initial data in $H^s(\mathbb T^d)$ for $s>0$ are admissible.
-In most of the above papers, however, only time discretization was considered.
+More recently, with the help of discrete Bourgain techniques, much less regular initial data can be considered~\cite{Ji, JiO, Ost, Ost1}.
+For instance, in dimensions $d=1$ and $d=2$, initial data in $H^s(\mathbb T^d)$ are admissible for $s>0$ and lead to the temporal order $s/2$ in $L^2$.
+The author of \cite{Wu} improved this convergence rate by using more sophisticated filtering techniques.
+The resulting algorithm treats the low and high frequencies separately and also preserves the mass.
+However, in the papers above, only the time discretization was considered.
 Note that in the Sobolev setting, some convergence results for full discretizations are available in the literature~\cite{Bao, Ignat, LiWu, OstY}.
 However, nothing was known for very low regularity data in the Bourgain space setting.

 The aim of this paper is to fill this gap.
 For notational simplicity, we will fix the dimension to $d=2$.
 Note, however, that our results can easily be extended to other dimensions.
-For time discretization, this was already done in \cite{JiO}.
+For the time discretization, this was already done in \cite{JiO}.
 Henceforth, we consider the periodic cubic nonlinear Schr\"{o}dinger equation

 defined on the 2-dimensional torus $\mathbb T^2$.
 Both, the focusing case ($\mu=1$) and the defocusing case ($\mu=-1$) can be studied.

 Together with this problem, we also consider the projected NLS

 for some appropriate parameter $\theta>0$.
 Here, the projection operator $\Pi_\theta $ for $\theta>0$ is defined by the Fourier multiplier: